stride3d/stride-docs/en/manual/xenko-for-unity-developers/index.md

 ![Prefabs in Xenko](media/xenko-vs-unity-prefabs.png)

-Unlike Unity®, in Xenko, you can also add prefabs to other prefabs.
+Just like with Unity®, in Xenko, you can add prefabs to other prefabs.
 These are called **nested prefabs**.
 If you modify a nested prefab, all the dependent prefabs inherit the change automatically.

 For example, imagine you create a *Vehicle* prefab with acceleration, braking, steering, and so on.
 Then you nest the *Vehicle* prefab inside prefabs of different types of vehicles: a taxi, bus,truck, etc. If you adjust a property in the *Vehicle* prefab, the changes are inherited by all other prefabs.
 For example, if you increase the Acceleration property in the *Vehicle* prefab, the acceleration property in the taxi, bus and truck prefabs also increase.

-To do this in Unity®, you have to create separate prefabs for each vehicle type and modify their acceleration parameters one by one.

 For more information about using prefabs in Xenko, see [Prefabs](../game-studio/prefabs/index.md).